Raoulia eximia

 Not Threatened

-Raoulia eximia, commonly known as vegetable sheep, is a remarkable alpine cushion plant native to New Zealand.
+Raoulia eximia, also known as vegetable sheep, is a remarkable alpine cushion plant native to New Zealand.
 Its dense, woolly appearance from a distance gives it its common name, as early settlers mistook clusters of these plants for sheep grazing on mountainsides.
-This fascinating plant forms compact, silver-white mounds that are perfectly adapted to harsh alpine conditions.
+This fascinating plant forms compact, silver-white mounds that are perfectly adapted to harsh alpine conditions. native trees

 Quick Facts